Learning-based data-enabled moving horizon estimation with application to membrane-based biological wastewater treatment process: Conclusion

 \section{Conclusion}

-We proposed a learning-based data-enabled MHE approach for nonlinear systems.
-This approach leverages an LPV Koopman representation of the underlying nonlinear system and employs two neural networks to construct the trajectories of this Koopman representation directly from system data.
+We proposed a learning-based data-enabled MHE approach for {the} nonlinear systems.
+This approach leverages an LPV Koopman surrogate of the underlying nonlinear system and employs two neural networks to construct the trajectories of this Koopman surrogate directly from system data.
 A data-enabled MHE was then formulated, which enables the reconstruction of the original nonlinear system states from the state estimates of the Koopman surrogate.
-The proposed approach does not require explicit model identification and formulates a convex optimization-based MHE design for nonlinear systems.
+The proposed approach does not require explicit system identification and formulates a convex optimization-based MHE design for {the} nonlinear systems.
 The stability of the proposed method was analyzed.
-The proposed method provides more accurate estimates than the benchmark data-enabled MHE for a membrane-based biological water treatment process.
+The proposed method provides more accurate estimates than the benchmark data-enabled MHE for a membrane-based biological wastewater treatment process.

+{ Despite these advantages, the framework still has several limitations.
+In particular, its theoretical guarantees depend on the controllability and detectability of the Koopman surrogate.
+However, these conditions cannot be directly verified in practice, because the data-enabled formulation does not require explicit system matrices.
+This limitation highlights an important direction for future research, namely, the development of verifiable conditions within the data-enabled framework.
+In addition, future work will focus on extending the proposed method to more complex wastewater treatment processes to enable real-time estimation of specific contaminant concentrations that are difficult to measure directly. }